DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 }
 ```

 Now if `dieOne` was set to `4` the first two statements would fail and not execute their code.
-Then it would hit the third statement and it be true and execute that code.
+Then it would hit the third statement and it is true and execute that code.
 Then because there is no `else` statements, `dieOne` would be checked against the fourth `if` statement.
 Since `4` is greater or equal to `1` the code within that `if` would execute.\
-As you can see, this logic is flawed for our purpose as multiple `if`'s can be true and we do not want that, thus, we should use `else` statements.
-Of course you can use just `if`'s but the logic needs to be laid out differently.
+As you can see, this logic is flawed for our purpose as multiple `if`'s can be true, and we do not want that, thus, we should use `else` statements.
+Of course, you can use just `if`'s but the logic needs to be laid out differently.

 Now for the arbitrary choice.\
-This would be the logic we have put inside of our `if` statements.
+This would be the logic we have put inside our `if` statements.
 Let's start by saying you could write this any way you'd like and if it works, it pretty well should be good.\
 Here we've started with checking `6` directly with a `==`.
 This is simply because we want to check if the number rolled was a `6`.
 Then the same goes for `5`.
 In our little list above we had `6` and `5` separate so it makes sense to test for them individually.\
 After that we have `dieOne >= 3`.
 This checks to see if `dieOne` is `3` or above.
 As we showed above, if the number is `5` or `6` you may think that this will still trigger here.
 But remember, because we've used `else` statements only one of them may execute.
 Because we only have to check this third statement if both of the first two fail we can be certain the number is not `5` or `6`.\
 The same goes for the last `else` statement.
-We do not strictly need an `if` here because if all of the above checks have failed the only options left are `1` and `2` so it must be true.
-Of course you can just as well put `if(dieOne >= 1)` and nothing will change.\
+We do not strictly need an `if` here because if all the above checks have failed the only options left are `1` and `2` so it must be true.
+Of course, you can just as well put `if(dieOne >= 1)` and nothing will change.\
 There are really countless ways to do this.
 You can check every number with a `==` if you'd like.
 As long as it works when you test it.
 What we have here would be considered the "right" way of doing this.

 Now that we've got the structure laid out let's start doing some damage, literally!

 #### Dealing Damage

 Now that our turn is set up properly we can start actually doing something with our dice rolls.
-This bit is nice and easy as we will simply subtract the values we stated [above](#turn-logic) from the players health.\
+This bit is nice and easy as we will simply subtract the values we stated [above](#turn-logic) from the players' health.\
 This is all we will do in the example but if you can think of a different set of rules to go with try it out.
 Perhaps dealing damage times the die roll or use two dice and add in bonus damage if you roll snake eyes, damage based on current health, etc.\
 We simply need to add `playerVar -= damageValue` to each of our if statements while subbing in the correct values.

-*Note : This is player ONE's turn so we should damage player TWO.*
+*Note : This is player ONE's turn, so we should damage player TWO.*

 ```csharp
 if(dieOne == 6) {